 Meet Kaitlin!
 Kaitlin is currently living in the Okanagan, BC.
 As a survivor herself, The No Society and their mission mean a lot to her and is so happy to be a part of it.
 Kaitlin spends most of her time working as a team lead at her favourite clothing store, hiking and golfing with her husband, singing and playing piano and hanging out with her cats.

 Meet Lily!
 Lily is a Criminology and Criminal Justice BA Graduate, a Women’s Support Worker and a responder with a Sexual Assault Response Team (SART).
 Lily is passionate advocate for survivors of sexual assault and domestic violence.
-She hopes to eventually pursue my Masters in Social Work and continue to advocate for survivors.
+She hopes to eventually pursue her Masters in Social Work and continue to advocate for survivors.

 Meet Becki!
 As an artist, writer, nature lover, and avid reader, Becki is known to be an incredibly passionate person with all that she does in life.
 One particular passion of Becki’s is to create a difference in the world through advocacy work by facilitating healing support and knowledge with others as well as within myself.
 This ultimately led her to discovering The NO Society and becoming a volunteer alongside a passionate team of people looking to provide this support for survivors in the communities.
 Outside of Becki’s advocacy work, they can be found creating illustrative fantasy art, writing poetry, playing video games, wandering coastal beaches and forests, or reading a good book while cozying up at home with their husband and cat.